 Norwalk, similar to the rest of the nation, is in the midst of a generational transition from Baby Boomers to Millennials-and Generation Z, the next generation.
 The Postwar and Baby Boom generations that raised families in Norwalk's suburban neighborhoods from the 1950s to the 2000s are getting older.
-The Millennial generation and Generation Z-born from the early 1980s to 2010-tend to prefer walkable, urban and villagelike environments, biking and walking connections, and connected open space.
+The Millennial generation and Generation Z-born from the early 1980s to 2010-tend to prefer walkable, urban and villagebe pursued.